 - Unexpected expenses that you know will happen but you don’t know when like car repairs.

 These are the common types of expenses you can make stress free by using sinking funds.
-An easy way to find the expensive events you might want to start a sinking fund for is go through the last year of expenses and see where big bills hit and where you struggled to cover something during a normal month’s budget.
+An easy way to find the expensive events you might want to start a sinking fund for is go through the last year of expenses.
+See where big bills hit and where you struggled to cover something during a normal month’s budget.
 These things might need to be sinking funds for you.

-By contributing to sinking funds each month from your normal budget you can handle these expenses that are hard to budget for and never touch your emergency fund or go into debt.
+By contributing to sinking funds each month from your normal budget you will be able to handle these expenses that are hard to budget for monthly.
+You will never touch your emergency fund or go into debt.

 Common Sinking Fund Categories

-I’ve previously shared 13 sinking funds you must use and there are many other common sinking fund you might want to try.
-Common categories include:
+I’ve previously shared 13 sinking funds and there are many other sinking funds you might want to try.

 - Car replacement